smiling-world/JADE/README.md

 ## 🚀 Quick Start

-Follow these three steps to quickly start using JADE to evaluate your Agent reports:
+Follow these four steps to quickly start using JADE to evaluate your Agent reports:

 ### 1. Configure Environment Variables